jordan-clayton/whisper-realtime/README.md

                 stdout().flush().expect("Stdout should clear normally.");
             }

+            // Take the last received snapshot and join it into a string.
+            // This is done in examples/realtime_stream to demonstrate that the sending mechanism terminates to
-            // Drain the last of the segments into the final string. let last_text = latest_segments.drain(..);
+            // the same state as the final transcription string. latest_snapshot.to_string()
-            latest_confirmed.extend(last_text);
-            // In realtime_stream, this is returned for demonstration/comparison purposes.
-            latest_confirmed
         });

         // Return the full transcription once the loop has either timed out or been stopped by the user.